 It might not be the most exciting of the drone gifts on our list, but everyone needs spare batteries and propellers!
 For batteries and propellers, only buy original parts directly from DJI, or a DJI authorized reseller.

-Yes, there are cheaper batteries out there, manufactured by third parties, but there are quite a lot of sensors built into DJI’s batteries and you will want the reassurance that the battery will work exactly as expected.
-A drone is not cheap – why put that investment at risk with a cheap battery you can never quite rely on?
+Yes, there are cheaper batteries and props out there, manufactured by third parties, but there are quite a lot of sensors built into DJI’s batteries and you will want the reassurance that the battery will work exactly as expected.
+A drone is an expensive investment – why put that investment at risk with a cheap battery or propeller you can never quite rely on?
 Sometimes you can find these drone accessories on Amazon, but if not try the DJI website.

 Best Drone Books